fjvallarino/monomer/README.md

 ### Why would you want to use this library

 - You want to write your application in Haskell.
-- You want to write a native, not Electron based, application.
+- You want to write a native, not web based, application.
-- You prefer not to use Gtk.

 ### These are not objectives for this project

 - Have a native look and feel.
-- Be a research project pushing the boundaries on how GUIs are created.

 ### Current limitations